BobGerman/BlogArticles/What is ngrok and do I need it/article.md

 The problem is these incoming requests are normally blocked by the firewall.
 If you've ever opened a port on your home router to allow a gadget to receive incoming connections, this is the same situation.

 With ngrok running, the incoming requests go through the ngrok service and into your locally running copy of the ngrok application.
-This allows the developer to use their local tools just as before.
+The ngrok application calls the local server, allowing the developer to run and debug the web server locally.

 ![Topology without ngrok](./ngrok-with-ngrok.png)

-In the case of Teams development, tabs and task modules only require local loopback connection, whereas bots and messaging extensions have to handle incoming requests from the Internet.
-The sections which follow examine each of these scenarios.
+In the case of Teams development, tabs and task modules only require a local loopback connection, whereas bots and messaging extensions have to handle incoming requests from the Internet.
+Each is explained in more detail later in this article.

 ## Using ngrok